 Imojean (Jean) RIFFE Angel

-To send flowers in memory of Imojean (Jean) Angel (Riffe), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Imojean (Jean) Angel (Riffe), please visit our Heartfelt Sympathies Store.

 10/09/1933 - 07/10/2019